 “Impress yourself today.”

-When I’m feeling terrible and can’t be active without activating severe cough sessions and nose waterfalls , what I need, besides your medicine droplets, is a one or two-liner intent on picking me up and getting me going when all I want to do is sleep, read, and drink more tea and water than I have in the past year.
+When I’m feeling terrible and can’t be active without activating severe cough senses and nose waterfalls (don’t pretend to be grossed out), what I need, besides your candy droplets, is one or two-liners intent on picking me up and getting me going when all I want to do is sleep, read, and drink more tea and water than I have in the past year.

-Well today I woke up and showered, coughed no more than 200 times within an hour, and then decided my sandpaper throat, swollen glands, and throbbing head needed to lay back down on a pillow and rest for the majority of the day.
+Well, today I woke up and showered, coughed maybe no more than 200 times in an hour, and then decided my sandpaper throat, swollen glands, and throbbing head needed to lay back down on a pillow and rest for the majority of the day.

-But, during a fated trip upstairs for tea and more water, my hand pulled a strawberry lozenge from the plastic bag boasting soothing powers, and lo and behold, it wasn’t that lozenge (and the rest and the tea and water) that I needed to start my body’s healing after all.
-It was those sky blue words printed on the crinkly wrapper that inspired my body to suck. it. up!
+But, during that fated trip upstairs for tea and more water, my hand pulled a strawberry lozenge from the plastic bag boasting soothing powers, and lo and behold, it wasn’t that lozenge (and the rest and the tea and water) that started my body’s healing, it was those sky blue words printed on the crinkly wrapper that inspired me to tell my body to suck. it. up!